RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/SentinelValuesAndValidation.rst

 * This program doesn't display the amounts to two decimal places.
 In the next chapter you will see the :ref:`Format-Strings` that will do the trick.

+  **Check your understanding**

+  .. mchoice:: ch07_sentinel_2
+     :practice: T
+     :answer_a: True
+     :answer_b: False
+     :correct: a
+     :feedback_a: Keep in mind there are multiple ways to stop a while loop, such as a sentinal value.
+     :feedback_b: While loops do not have a set number of times they will iterate, so they will continue until something breaks the loop.
+Keep this in mind while coding with while loops.

+     True or False: A while loop will continue to iterate forever unless it meets a condition to stop.

 .. index::
     single: validation
     single: input; validating